-Whose Knowledge? collaborates with marginalized community organizers, artists, activists, academics, researchers, technologists, libraries, archives, museums, and others around the world to:
+Whose Knowledge? collaborates with marginalized community organizers, technologists, activists, academics, researchers, artists, libraries, archives, museums, and others around the world to:

 - recognise the importance of centering marginalised communities’ knowledge on the internet

 - commit to sharing knowledge under freely accessible licenses or public domain where possible.